Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Model

-The seller allocates the item using a first-price auction with a reserve price in which the highest bidder wins whenever her bid is above the reserve price and the winning bidder pays her bid.
+To fix ideas, we first consider the case of a first-price auction with reserve prices and then discuss how our results extend to standard auctions in Section~\ref{sec:standard}.
+In a first-price auction, the seller allocates the item to the highest bidder whenever her bid is above the reserve price and the winning bidder pays her bid.
 We assume the seller discloses the item type $\alpha$ to the $n$ buyers before bids are solicited from them.
 As a result, the bid of a buyer on item $\alpha$ can depend on $\alpha$.
 We use $r: A \to \R$ to specify the publicly known context-dependent reserve prices, where $r(\alpha)$ denotes the reserve price on item type $\alpha$.

 The budget of a buyer represents an upper bound on the amount she would like to pay in the auction.
 We only require that each buyer satisfy her budget constraint in expectation over the item type and competing buyer types.
 Similar assumptions have been made in the literature (see, e.g., \citealt{gummadi2012repeated, abhishek2013optimal, balseiro2015repeated, balseiro2017budget, conitzer2017multiplicative}).
 The motivation behind this modeling choice is that budget constraints are often enforced on average by advertising platforms.
 For example, Google Ads allows daily budgets to be exceeded by a factor of two in any given day, but, over the course of month, the total expenditure never exceeds the daily budget times the days in the month.\footnote{Google Ads Help page defines ``Average Daily Budget": \url{https://support.google.com/google-ads/answer/6312?hl=en}} In-expectation budget constraints are also motivated by the fact that, in practice, buyers typically participate in a large number of auctions and many buyers use stationary bidding strategies.
 Thus, by the law of large numbers, our model can be interpreted as collapsing multiple, repeated auctions in which item types are drawn i.i.d.~from $F$ into a single one-shot auction with in-expectation constraints.